‘I have nothing to say and I am saying it.’ John Cage

 How different from the bum-numbing boredom of Stockhausen’s public persona.
 At music college I was fortunate to gig with Dr Graham Hearn, a brilliant jazz and classical pianist who was in a Stockhausen ensemble.
 He once remarked to the grand panjandrum that the sun had come out upon his appearance.
 Stockhausen replied, “the sun always comes out when I arrive”.
 Which was probably light-hearted but he did see himself as the primal force which enabled everything else.
 You’d better take yourself damn seriously if you want an Arts Festival to put on a piece for a string quartet in four different helicopters.
-The video I saw consisted mostly of engine noise and Christ knows what the Council Tax payers of Birmingham would have thought if they had heard of it but Stockhausen would only have been furious he never got to see his music, as he also intended, performed on four different planets.
+I saw a video of this which consisted mostly of engine noise.
+Christ knows what the Council Tax payers of Birmingham would have thought but Stockhausen would only have been furious he never got to see his music, as he also intended, performed on four different planets.
 This is the pompous idiot who thought 9/11 was “the greatest work of art ever”.
 “What happened there spiritually, this jump out of security, out of the everyday, out of life, that happens sometimes poco a poco in art.
 Otherwise it is nothing.”

-Was I really reading a book of Stockhausen and Jonathan Cott interviews – by any standards of anything, just a tad pretentious – while working with a cabaret band underneath Blackpool Tower?
+Was I really reading a book of Stockhausen and Jonathan Cott interviews while working with a cabaret band underneath Blackpool Tower?
 Wearing that white suit, big collared shirt and buttonhole flower combo later used by Prince’s saxophonist?
 On a gig where – aaaaargh! – David Van Day was also performing in Guys and Dolls with Bruce Forsyth’s daughter?
 Where the compere opened each day’s proceedings with the seminal Marrow Song.
 ‘Oh What A beauty I’ve Never seen one as big as that before.’?
-Check it out, Blad. http://www.youtube.com/watch?v=lNTVKANb7p4
+Check it out, Bruv. http://www.youtube.com/watch?v=lNTVKANb7p4

 Back in the arena of the cerebral, I once heard three pieces of John Cage played simultaneously at an all day festival in Islington.
-We sat on schoolroom chairs in an open space while a lot of musicians faffed about doing random stuff – his definition was ‘aleatoric’, generated by chance, as in I Ching coins – whatevs, dude.
+We sat on schoolroom chairs in an open space while a lot of musicians faffed about doing random stuff – which he categorised as ‘aleatoric’, generated by chance, as in I Ching coins – whatevs, dude.
 Which might as well have been written on the music manuscript: whatevs, dude.
 I was happy enough at the time, in the chin-stroking years.
 Before a day out required 24 hours of MDMA, Ketamine, group fetish debauchery, preferably involving the transgendered and/or bisexual, and a soundtrack of hard house or ambient lounge.
-Eventually becoming ‘ let’s just stay in with the Ketamine’.
-You can never have too many near death experiences…
+This eventually became ‘let’s just stay in with the Ketamine’.
+You can’t have enough near death experiences…

 This was supposed to be about why I find it hard to blog, now I’ve nothing to say, playing the sympathy card of fortyfive years of mental illness and addiction.
 Since I was a teenager I have had some combination of severe depression, high anxiety, paranoia, manic this, dissociative that, and a supporting cast of various syndromes and disorders, just far too sensitive, really.
 One Skin Too Thin would be my Native American name.
-I recently got 18 out of 20 on the psychopath test though as I can empathise and I used to feel remorse, the two things which mean you’re not a psychopath.
-The person who set the test makes a living out of psychopathy, one way and another, most of which isn’t a cure.
+I recently got 18 out of 20 on the psychopath test though as I can empathise and I can feel remorse, the two things which mean you’re not a psychopath.
+Can’t help feeling psychopathy may be over diagnosed because some people make a living out of trying to cure it.
+Not with much success.

 Did Kerry really just say, in closing, ‘It’s been a long, long journey’?